-3.29 Monitoring of Health and Safety
+7.22.
+Monitoring of Health and Safety

 Hampton Court House has a clear commitment to Monitor and Measure the way health and safety is managed throughout it organisation and it operations.
-Monitoring will be carried out in a systematic way, in accordance with a plan co-ordinated between the external Health and Safety Consultancy and the Head of Estates and Operations.
+Monitoring will be carried out in a systematic way, in accordance with a plan co-ordinated between the external Health and Safety Consultancy and the Deputy Head - Compliance.